 Very brief chapter overview

-( To see that psychology possesses the eight key characteristics of science, see
+( For evidence that psychology possesses the eight key characteristics of

 - produces objective evidence that can be replicated (indeed, replicated with the same success as physics experiments are replicated)